Paracetamol poisoning: Limitation of availability

 Limiting the availability of paracetamol tablets has been attempted in some countries.
-In the UK, sales of over-the-counter paracetamol are restricted to packs of 32 x 500 mg tablets in pharmacies, and 16 x 500 mg tablets in non-pharmacy outlets.
+In the UK, sales of over-the-counter paracetamol are restricted to packs of 32 × 500 mg tablets in pharmacies, and 16 × 500 mg tablets in non-pharmacy outlets.
 Pharmacists may provide up to 100 tablets for those with chronic conditions at the pharmacist's discretion.
 In Ireland, the limits are 24 and 12 tablets, respectively.
 Subsequent study suggests that the reduced availability in large numbers had a significant effect in reducing poisoning deaths from paracetamol overdose.

 One suggested method of prevention is to make paracetamol a prescription-only medicine, or to remove it entirely from the market.
 However, overdose is a relatively minor problem; for example, 0.08% of the UK population (over 50 thousand people) present with paracetamol overdose each year.
 In contrast, paracetamol is a safe and effective medication that is taken without complications by millions of people.
 In addition, alternative pain relief medications such as aspirin are more toxic in overdose, whereas non-steroidal anti-inflammatory drugs are associated with more adverse effects following normal use.